Overview

 Treatment benefit distribution

 tp.hs.dead.compare_benefit.setup.sas computes, for each patient, the difference in predicted survival at a fixed time point (5 years) under two treatment arms (e.g. ASA vs. no ASA).
-The distribution of these individual differences shows who benefits and by how much.
-Use survival_difference_plot() to plot the mean curve over time.
+That per-patient distribution is the answer to “who benefits and by how much.” survival_difference_plot() plots the mean difference curve over time.

 diff_dat <- sample_survival_difference_data(